signalfx/signalfx-java/README.md

 Splunk has adopted OpenTelemetry.
 Use the [OpenTelemetry Java SDK](https://github.com/open-telemetry/opentelemetry-java) or the [Splunk Distribution of OpenTelemetry Java Instrumentation](https://github.com/signalfx/splunk-otel-java) agent to send telemetry data to Splunk.
-Users should *NOT* be integrating `signalfx-java` into new services.
+Do not integrate `signalfx-java` into new services.

 To send data to Splunk, you need a Splunk Observability account and organization